12 Reasons Why You Look Old in Your 20s and 30s [Updated]

 4. Make-up Blunders

-Women, and men sometimes, wear make-up to conceal blemishes and to make themselves look even more attractive.
-But, using the wrong make-up or techniques in applying can actually be the reason why you are looking older than you actually are.
+Women, and men sometimes, wear make-up to conceal blemishes and to make themselves look presentable.
+But, using the wrong products or techniques in applying can actually be the reason why you are looking older than you actually are.
 For one thing, you might be one of those people who puts too much foundation on the face like icing on a cake.
 Always remember that when it comes to make-up, less is better.
 To hide those blemishes, use a concealer first then apply a light layer of foundation to even out your skin tone.

 After your base coat of foundation, use a cream blush instead of a powder to set your make-up.
 Powders tend to settle on your fine lines and wrinkles, making them more obvious.
 As for the eye area, avoid putting black eyeliner below the eye and keep mascara on the top lashes only.
 Wrong eyeliner use will draw attention to your crow’s feet, if any.